 Pregnancy affects every system in your body, including your immune system.
 It is so important to take care of your health when you are expecting.
 Even when you take precautions to avoid getting sick, you can get a cold, flu, or COVID-19 at some point over the nine months of your pregnancy.
 Being sick is never fun and can be especially challenging when pregnant.
 Learn how to treat symptoms safely to return to feeling healthy faster.
 This article examines the evidence of non-pharmacological treatments for cold or flu symptoms and the safety of over-the-counter medications during pregnancy.

 This podcast is not intended as medical advice.
-You should be running any symptoms you experience or any medications you are taking by your doctor or midwife; this also goes for over-the-counter medicines.
+You should discuss any symptoms with your doctor or midwife and talk to them about taking any medications, including over-the-counter medicines.

 Article and Resources

 The classic perspective is that pregnancy suppresses your immune system.
 This suppression is designed to keep your body from rejecting your baby during pregnancy since your baby is foreign.
 This is a very simplified and basic explanation.
 Advancements in our understanding of the immune system during pregnancy paint a more colorful picture.
 In current understandings, we see the placenta as an immune regulatory organ.
 The placenta secretes antiviral molecules, transports antibodies from you to your baby, and can recognize pathogens and alert your immune system.
 For more in-depth information, see this article.

 An intricate symphony is going on in your immune system to protect you and your baby during pregnancy.
 Perhaps a more accurate way to describe it would be that pregnancy suppresses some aspects of your immune system and enhances others.
 Scientists are working to understand better how your immune system changes during pregnancy.
 Some recent research shows a precise timing of immunological events occurring during term pregnancy.
 There is also research showing that hormones like estrogen, progesterone, and hCG help to regulate your immune system during pregnancy.